KFaneneCS/machine-learning-claim-predictor/README.md

 ## Usage

-1. **_Please use the "Open in Colab" button at the top of the `Claim_Predictor.ipynb` file.
+1. **_Please use the "Open in Colab" button at the top of the `Claim_Predictor.ipynb` file (or the link under the "About" section).
 Some of the functionality may not work as expected when viewed directly in GitHub._**

 2. If not already signed into Google, sign in by clicking the blue “Sign in” button at the top right of the page.